gmc-code/PC-Microbit-Extension-backup/docs/bots/Maqueen/Maqueen_motors.rst

     # setup buggy
     buggy = maqueen.MaqueenMotors()

-    buggy.backward(5, 3000)
+    buggy.backwards(5, 3000)

 ----

 .. admonition:: Tasks

     #.
-Write code to drive the buggy forward at speed 3 for 3 seconds.
+Write code to drive the buggy forwards at speed 3 for 3 seconds.
     #.
-Write code to drive the buggy backward at speed 1 for 2 seconds.
+Write code to drive the buggy backwards at speed 1 for 2 seconds.
     #.
-Write code to drive the buggy forward at speed 1 for 3 seconds then backward at speed 1 for 3 seconds.
+Write code to drive the buggy forwards at speed 1 for 3 seconds then backwards at speed 1 for 3 seconds.

 ----